-- All costs of operating the MG are the responsibility of the MG owner as per the WSP interconnection agreement. - Contact your neighbours and those affected by your proposed installation and notify them of your intent to install MG equipment. - If your Application Notice is for MG over 10 kW, you must follow AUC Rule 007, Section 4 and submit your application notice to the AUC. - Contact your WSP to notify them of your intent to install a MG. - Contact your energy retailer to inform them of the MG installation date. - Complete all steps as required described in this Micro-Generator Application Guideline document.
-Wind proponents are required to complete NAV Canada, Transport Canada, and Alberta Transportation application forms (links to which are found in Section 11, Additional Wind Power Requirements). - Application notices are limited to one generator type per site.
+- All costs of operating the MG are the responsibility of the MG owner as per the WSP interconnection agreement. - Contact your neighbours and those affected by your proposed installation and notify them of your intent to install MG equipment. - If you are not meeting the requirements stated in the AUC Rules 007 and 012, you must follow the procedures stated in AUC Rule 007, Section 4 - small power plant application less than 1 MW, to submit an application to the Commission for approval. - Contact your WSP to notify them of your intent to install a MG. - Contact your energy retailer to inform them of the MG installation date. - Complete all steps as required described in this Micro-Generator Application Guideline document.
+Wind proponents are required to check with NAV Canada, Transport Canada, and Alberta Transportation to ensure that the wind turbine tower is meeting their requirements. - Application notices are limited to one generator type per site.
 If you are installing more than one MG you must submit a separate application notice for each MG.